 Binance debit card works just the same as any other bank card, except it isn’t linked to a mobile banking app, but a crypto wallet.

 Binance lets clients top-up their card with funds through the Binance Card App and then convert their crypto holdings to fiat within seconds, which can be spent at over 46 million Visa merchants worldwide.
 As such, the card doesn’t directly connect to the platform’s customer account.

 Clients can pre-select the digital wallet they want to debit when they fund the card balance.
 The latter can currently hold only two digital currencies, namely Bitcoin and Binance’s native token BNB.

-Whenever a card holder makes a payment, Binance Card instantly converts cryptocurrencies into other fiat currencies, and automatically deduct all expenses and commissions, which yet to be disclosed.
+Whenever a cardholder makes a payment, Binance Card instantly converts cryptocurrencies into other fiat currencies and automatically deducts all expenses and commissions, which yet to be disclosed.

 The Binance Card in a beta version and currently available as a virtual card, which can be used for online purchases only.
 For POS purchases and most ATMs, the physical prepaid card is coming shortly, the exchange said.

 Yet, it’s still unclear if the physical card would implement new technologies such as PIN, chip, contactless payments, and withdrawals from ATMs.

 The pre-order of this crypto debit card costs $15 and will be initially released in Malaysia, followed by Vietnam, with more countries to follow suit within the next few weeks, depending on the interest in the card, and service providers agreements.